Chart Color Schemes

 Goolwa is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Goolwa, as per the latest Census, 85.9% of dwellings were houses, with the remaining 14.1% comprising semi-detached homes, apartments, and other types.
-In comparison, Non-Metro SA had 88.5% houses and 11.5% other dwellings.
-Home ownership in Goolwa stood at 55.5%, with mortgaged dwellings at 17.7% and rented ones at 26.8%.
-The median monthly mortgage repayment was $1,000, lower than Non-Metro SA's average of $1,153.
-The median weekly rent in Goolwa was $250, compared to Non-Metro SA's $220.
-Nationally, Goolwa's mortgage repayments were significantly lower at $1,000 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+In Goolwa, as per the latest Census evaluation, 85.9% of dwellings were houses with the remaining 14.1% being semi-detached, apartments, or other types.
+This compares to Regional SA's 88.5% houses and 11.5% other dwellings.
+Home ownership in Goolwa was 55.5%, with mortgaged dwellings at 17.7% and rented ones at 26.8%.
+The median monthly mortgage repayment was $1,000, lower than Regional SA's average of $1,153.
+The median weekly rent in Goolwa was $250, compared to Regional SA's $220.
+Nationally, Goolwa's mortgage repayments were significantly lower at $1,000 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing